jmquigs/ModelMod/Docs/userguide/README.md

 https://www.youtube.com/watch?v=3Mvqcv3-OPs

-Here is a summary of that video:
+Here is a checklist from that video:
-* ModelMod uses DLL injection to get its renderer into the game.
+* Did the DLL inject properly?
 Some games are not compatible with the injection method used.
 * Is the game using D3D9 for rendering?
 You can check this by starting the game under modelmod and checking the log.
 If you see "Direct3DCreate9 called" there is a good chance that it is using D3D9 rendering.